 The following statement identifies the existing character and the desired future outcome for development in the St Leonards/Crows Nest Planning Area.
+This statement has been informed by aims and desired outcomes of Council's Planning Studies undertaken in the Planning Area and the State Government's 2036 Plan for St Leonards Crows Nest.

-The Planning Area is focussed around the town centres of St Leonards and Crows Nest in the north-west of the area both of which are situated on major traffic routes.
-The remainder of the Area comprises a number of predominantly low density residential neighbourhoods, much of which is characterised by retention of the historic subdivision pattern.
+The Planning Area is focussed around the town centres of St Leonards and Crows Nest in the north-west of the Local Government Area, both of which are situated on major vehicular traffic routes.
+The remainder of the Planning Area comprises a number of predominantly low-density residential neighbourhoods, much of which is characterised by retention of the historic subdivision pattern.

-St Leonards Town Centre, which is identified as a Specialist Centre under the Metropolitan Strategy 2036, is a significant, sustainable and busy urban centre where:
+The St Leonards Town Centre is identified as a Strategic Centre within the heart of the Eastern Economic Corridor and forms part of an identified Health and Education Precinct under the Greater Sydney Region Plan.
+In particular, it is a dense, significant, sustainable and busy urban centre where:

-- Creative industries, small to medium sized businesses, startups, galleries, entertainment and speciality retail are supported to enhance the economic function of North Sydney. - a diverse range of living, employment, recreation and social opportunities are provided which serve both local and regional populations and contribute to the vibrancy of the centre - residents, workers and visitors enjoy a high level of amenity and quality of the natural and built environment - residents, workers and visitors can easily access the Area through excellent public transport links to the Sydney CBD, other suburban centres and many parts of the Sydney Region by rail and bus.
+- it will accommodate sustained growth in the health and technology sectors, whilst supporting creative industries, small to medium sized businesses, startups, galleries, entertainment and speciality retail to ensure it enhances the economic function of North Sydney - a diverse range of living, employment, recreation and social opportunities are provided which serve both local and regional populations and contribute to the vibrancy of the Town Centre - residents, workers and visitors enjoy a high level of amenity and quality of the natural and built environment - residents, workers and visitors can easily access the Planning Area through excellent public transport links to the Sydney CBD, other suburban centres and many parts of the Sydney Region by rail and bus.

-Crows Nest Town Centre is smaller in scale in comparison to St Leonards, with 19th Century, two storey shopfront parapets along Willoughby Road and the Pacific Highway.
+The Crows Nest Town Centre is smaller in scale in comparison to St Leonards, with 19th Century, two storey shopfront parapets along Willoughby Road and parts of the Pacific Highway.
 The Town Centre services the daily needs of residents and visitors, as well as having a lively dining district.
-Traffic is managed so pedestrians can move freely across Willoughby Road.
+Traffic is actively managed so pedestrians can move freely across Willoughby Road.

-The residential neighbourhoods are generally quiet and characterised by wide roads with street tree plantings.
+The quiet residential neighbourhoods in the east of the Planning Area are low in scale and characterised by wide roads with street tree plantings.
 Laneways facilitate movement and provide rear lane access to properties.
 Local shops, dispersed throughout the area, serve both local and regional needs.

-St Thomas Rest Park, located toward the northern edge of the area, as well as Hume Street Park, provides much needed open space and complements pocket parks within the area, with access to St Leonards Park on the eastern edge.
+St Thomas Rest Park, located toward the north-eastern edge of the Planning Area, as well as Hume Street Park, provides much needed open space and complements pocket parks within the area, with access to St Leonards Park on its eastern edge.